NamanRajputXXI/cultyoga/README.md

 3. go th backend folder run - npm i on terminal
 4. to run the ui run - npm run dev on terminal
 5. to run the backend run - npm start on terminal
+6. make your branch with specific name and create pr for you commits
-6. before commiting code always do npm run build to check the production error then commit and push
+7. before commiting code always do npm run build to check the production error then commit and push

 GUIDE ABOUT HOW TO COMMIT THE CODE